 At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent injured truck accident victims and surviving close relatives who lost a loved one in a preventable accident.
 We help them recover compensation for their medical bills, lost wages, and emotional distress.

 Call our truck accident law office in Chicago, Illinois, at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free consultation.

-Out of all crashes involving a truck driver's mistake, a staggering thirteen percent of accidents are due to driver's fatigue.
-As a result, falling asleep at the wheel has become a significant problem in an industry where truck drivers feel the pinch of working very long hours.
+Out of all crashes involving a truck driver’s mistake, a staggering thirteen percent of accidents are due to truck driver fatigue.
+As a result, falling asleep at the wheel has become a significant problem in an industry where many truckers feel the pinch of working very long hours.